 This course is designed to acquaint students with the profession of early childhood education.
 Foundations of early childhood education, the content of the curriculum and significant aspects of child growth and development will be discussed.
 Class: 3 hours per week.
-(Fa,Sp)
+Prerequisites: Eligibility for ENG 101.
+(Fa,Sp) 3 credits